power-assert-js/espowerify/README.md

 FAQ
 ---------------------------------------

-#### espowerify does not work with babelify
+#### espowerify does not work with babelify!!

-espowerify does not work with babel/babelify since babel 5.0 due to transpiled code change.
-Please [use babel-plugin-espower instead](https://github.com/power-assert-js/babel-plugin-espower#with-babelify).
+espowerify does not work with [babelify](https://github.com/babel/babelify) due to the change of transpiled code since babel 5.0.
+Please use [babel-plugin-espower with babelify](https://github.com/power-assert-js/babel-plugin-espower#with-babelify).

 CHANGELOG